breatheco-de/content/src/content/lesson/what-is-sql-database.md

 INSERT INTO USER (ssn,username,email) VALUES ('234-45-3342','alesanchezr','a@breatheco.de');
 ```

-#### UPDATE:
+##### UPDATE:

-Updates a record or row of a specific table.
-You have to give either one or many conditions to identify the specific row(s) you want to update.
+Updates a record or a row in a specific table.
+It is necessary to provide one or more conditions to identify the specific rows we want to update.

 ```sql
 UPDATE table_name SET column1 = value1 WHERE [condition]